-How do you make ghost cupcakes?
+How to make ghost cupcakes

 The lollipops have just the right shape to make a ghost head, and the sticks go into the cupcakes to hold them on top.
-A little store-bought black decorating icing is used for the eyes and voila!
-You're done.

 I really like making these on chocolate cupcakes, only because it seems a bit more dark and spooky (plus the white ghosts pop off the cupcakes).
 However, you could ice your cupcakes with a colored frosting, like green or orange.
 That would be darling!

 When rolling out fondant make sure to use cornstarch as your dusting powder, not flour.
 Cornstarch keeps the fondant from getting sticky and brushes right off if there's excess.
 Don't use too much or it will dry the fondant out.
-It's a little like rolling pie dough, you don't want to use too much flour!
-It just takes a little practice if you haven't done it before.

 Gently mold each fondant circle over the lollipops and use your fingers to pleat the bottom skirt.
 I like to have a piece of styrofoam or a floral block to stick the ghosts in as I work.
-But you can also place them right on the frosted cupcakes if you have them ready! (if you use styrofoam or oasis just make sure to clean off the lollipop stick before adding it to the cupcake!)

 Floating Ghost Cupcakes are a cinch to make.
 You can even put them on store bought cupcakes!